S-ROLL/notebook.maths/English/README.md

-Prompt: (maximum 10 words)
+Prompt: (maximum 9 words)
 ```
-Make a picture to visualize  these English words: "".
-With single words single picture.
+Make image example for the meaning of words: "".
+With single words single example image. fit the frame picture.
 ```